8 Restaurants to Try in Springfield, Virginia

 Who doesn't love a seafood shack, especially if it’s serving up huge portions of seafood with hushpuppies and fries?
 Try the Gulf shrimp, grilled salmon, and their famous crab cakes.
 Willie T’s is pretty new to Springfield’s dining scene.
 You might miss it unless you know it's a pop-up tucked into the larger restaurant, Austin Grill.

 Moving to the Springfield area and looking for a home in the Fairfax County 22152 zip code?
-Take a tour of this townhome for rent!

-The house itself is 1,600 square feet with three bedrooms, 3.5 baths, a deck, fireplace, basement, and hardwood flooring.
+The house is 1,600 square feet with three bedrooms, 3.5 baths, a deck, fireplace, basement, and hardwood flooring.
 The home includes coveted reserved parking spots (2) and plenty of free off-street parking nearby.
 Enjoy the Springfield outdoors year 'round with community amenities like walking trails, playground, and swimming pool.
 Nearby schools are Keene Mill, Irving, and West Springfield High schools.